General Theological Seminary: 2020s

 On September 6, 2024, Vanderbilt University entered into a lease agreement to occupy the seminary campus pending approval from the government authorities.
 Vanderbilt made it clear that General Theological Seminary would continue to occupy some space on the Chelsea campus, but would remain a separate entity.
-GTS had previously sought to lease the campus to a Catholic-affiliated music school, but dropped the plan following opposition from local bishops, who expressed concern about "the lack of full acceptance of the LGBTQ stance of [the school's] founders."
 The lease was finalized in 2025.

+GTS had previously sought to lease the campus to a Catholic-affiliated music school, but dropped the plan following opposition from local bishops, who expressed concern about "the lack of full acceptance of the LGBTQ stance of [the music school's] founders."

 Academics

 The seminary has been accredited by the Association of Theological Schools in the United States and Canada since 1938.
 As of 2024, GTS offered a hybrid Master of Divinity program, which prepares persons for ordination, primarily in the Episcopal Church.